IBMStreams/streamsx.tutorial.teda/GRADUATION_STATUS.md

 - [ ] :red_circle: Clear release plan
   * Status: **TBD**
 - [ ] :white_check_mark: At least one active committer
   * Status: Few committers committed the contributions of a larger team.
-Further contributions will be done for upcoming releases.
+Further contributions will be done for upcoming toolkit releases.

 ### Key
 * :white_check_mark: - Complete